-1. There's a lot more to a neighborhood than meets the eye.
+1. There's a lot more to a neighborhood than meets the eye

 Some questions to ask yourself (and any broker you're working with) include:

-- What are the schools like?
+What are the schools like?
 If you're moving here with kids who you plan on sending to public school, your real estate search will be more complicated.
 Read our Parent's Guide to Buying and Renting in NYC and sort out your school options before zeroing in on an apartment.
 The task is so daunting that there are actually consultants who specialize in parsing your educational options.
 Note: Brokers aren't allowed to tell you much more than whether the building you're looking at is within a certain school's zone.
 They aren't allowed to weigh in on the quality of the school because of federal fair housing regulations.
 The real estate search site StreetEasy includes public school zoning information with all its listings.
 For more school info, go to the Department of Education website.
 From there you can find out statistics about your zoned school and more.
 You might also want to check for non-zoned charter schools and private schools.
 InsideSchools and GreatSchools are great resources if you're interested in public schools specifically.

 How easy is it to find a parking spot?
 Wherever you move in New York City, the answer to this question is probably going to be "not very."
 But if you have a car, you can ask residents, brokers, and doormen about this.
 That is, if you plan to keep the car, which, again, you probably don't need.
 If you are going to keep the ride, get familiar with alternate-side-of-the-street parking regulations.
 In Brooklyn, you'll wind up having to move your car less frequently than in Manhattan if you park on the street.
-If you decide to park your car in a garage, be sure to factor monthly fees into your monthly nut; in Manhattan, $400 to 500 a month is not unusual for garage parking.
-Some garages in prime spots charge as much as $800 to 900 a month.
+If you decide to park your car in a garage, be sure to factor monthly fees into your budget.
+In Manhattan, $400-$500 a month is not unusual for garage parking.
+Some garages in prime locations charge as much as $800 to 900 a month.
 Renting a car is always an option, too.
 A Zipcar membership allows you to rent cars by the hour (most cost about $15 per hour, gas included).
-Car2Go offers SmartCars for a similar hourly rate, but rather than an annual membership fee, there's a $35 sign-up fee.
+Car2Go offers tiny Smart cars for a similar hourly rate, but rather than an annual membership fee, there's a $35 sign-up fee.
 The service is currently only available in Brooklyn and Queens.
 On the plus side, you can leave the cars on the street where you please, as opposed to having to return them to their original spots, as you do with Zipcar.

-2. Money can't buy you everything.
+2. Money can't buy you everything

-3. Brokers charge fees in New York.
+3. Brokers charge fees in New York

 Brokers frequently charge 15 percent of the yearly rent as their fee, but that can sometimes be negotiated down to around 12 percent or even one month's rent, especially if you're willing to move fast on an apartment.

-4. Buyers: Don't forget about carrying costs.
+4. Buyers: Don't forget about carrying costs

-5. Not all rentals are in rental buildings.
+5. Not all rentals are in rental buildings

-6. Cash is king.
+6. Cash is king

 Renters: When you rent an apartment, prepare to have a lot of money handy, usually in the form of a bank-certified check.
-You'll need to pay the broker fee as well as, usually, one month's security deposit and first month's rent, within a few days of signing your lease.
+You'll need to pay the broker fee as well as, usually, one month's security deposit and the first month's rent, within a few days of signing your lease.
 It can also help to pay the broker cash right away to hold the apartment for you and keep the competition at bay, depending on the situation.

-7. Your housing options will be more limited if you have a dog—especially a big one.
+7. Your housing options will be more limited if you have a dog—especially a big one

-Keep in mind your animal's personality when looking for an apartment.
+Keep your animal's personality in mind when looking for an apartment.
 Does your Yorkie freak out at the sound of footsteps?
 Better forget the first-floor apartment then.
 Is he getting on in years and having trouble holding it in?
 In that case, the first floor might be a smarter choice than the 38th.

 If you're looking to buy a co-op, your pet will have to pass muster with the board.
 Sometimes that'll include an "interview" with the pet, but usually it's a pretty straightforward process.

-8. Descriptions can be deceiving.
+8. Descriptions can be deceiving

 "Cozy" usually means so small you can't fit yourself and your clothes inside.

-- "Quiet" can mean it overlooks an air shaft or brick wall.
+"Quiet" can mean it overlooks an air shaft or brick wall.

-- If they don't mention a doorman or elevator, that's because there isn't one.
+If they don't mention a doorman or elevator, that's because there isn't one.
 The same is true with laundry facilities (though there are on-demand pick-up/drop-off services that help with that now, too).